 As Presentation of the Blessed Virgin Mary Sr. Stephanie Still, who heads the National Religious Retirement Office for the U.S. Conference of Catholic Bishops, points out, 40% of women's religious communities have 25 or fewer members.
 Some women religious are surrendering their motherhouses, moving into public facilities, merging with other congregations, or making other changes.

 Carol Zinn, the executive director of the Leadership Conference of Women Religious, pushes back against the idea that there is something unique about the way that women religious grow old.
 Women in religious communities don't have a corner on the market, said the Sister of St. Joseph, "on how to go through this life journey, age gracefully or better than anybody else.
 It's really not about that.
 It's much more about having your whole life available to God's invitation to be faithful, be of service."

 Whether it's nuns or your Florida-bound neighbor, "there's something very natural and holy about an aging process and the elders have wisdom that shouldn't get lost," she said.

 Healthy aging, said Zinn, is "whatever is holy and healthy for human beings: to be in relationships, have a meaningful prayer life and a way of being of service to other people.
 These are a given in religious life, but I really think that they are a given in a happy, holy human life."

 Clinical psychologist Ted Dunn consults with Catholic religious communities and other faith-based groups experiencing changes and contemplating the future.
 This photo was taken a few years ago when he was working with Our Lady of Victory Missionary Sisters in Huntington, Indiana.
-(Courtesy of Ted Dunn)
+(Photo courtesy of Ted Dunn).